-Print or request insurance documents
+Print your insurance documents

-You can view, download and print your current insurance documents (otherwise known as your Owner’s Certificate of Insurance and Vehicle Licence) and request insurance and registration documents.
+You can view, download and print your insurance documents (otherwise known as your Owner’s Certificate of Insurance and Vehicle Licence) and request insurance and registration documents.

 Print active insurance documents